Look for processing power, memory and

 Apple provides a variety of desktop computers including the Mac mini, iMac, iMac Pro and Mac Pro.

-With a price tag starting at $4,499, it’s not cheap for budget-conscience documentary filmmakers, but if you’re looking for high speed performance video editing, this is it.
+With a price tag starting at $5,999 (without monitor), this isn't the best choice for budget-conscience documentary filmmakers, but if you’re looking for massive high speed video editing performance, this is it.

-Depending on your budget, the base model starts with 8GB of memory, 1TB hard drive, 3.8GHz quad core i5 processor, a Radeon Pro 8GB video graphics card and a stunning 5k display.
+The base model starts with 8GB of memory, 1TB hard drive, 3.6GHz 4-core i3 processor, a Radeon Pro 2GB video graphics card and 4k display.

-As budget allows, add additional hard drive space and RAM and bump up to the i7 for max performance.
+As budget allows, add additional hard drive space (SSD is best/fastest) and RAM/Memory and bump up to the i7 processor for max performance.

 Final Cut Pro X, Avid Media Composer or Adobe Premiere Pro (part of Adobe Creative Cloud) are all excellent video editing software options to use with a Mac.

-This machine is a powerhouse with stability and speed for some of the most complex projects.
+This machine is a great choice for mid-range video editing with stability and speed adequate for any standard documentary project.

 In general, laptops are not the best choice as a long-term video editing solution.
 You tend to pay more for less with laptops and the smaller screen size is not ideal for the detail work involved in video editing.
-But maybe you travel and need a quick video editing solution on the go.
-If so, here are some top choices.
+But if you travel and need a quick video editing solution on the go, here are some top choices.

 On the PC side, try the ASUS Zenbook.

 For the price, this laptop comes well-equipped with the power needed to complete video editing projects on the go.
-While it’s not a long-term editing solution for someone hoping for long term work in this field, it’s a great machine for a beginner or intermediate filmmaker.
+While it’s not a long-term editing solution, it’s a great machine for a beginner or intermediate filmmaker.

 If you want to save a bit of money and are technically inclined, it’s not as hard as it may seem to build a customized computer for video editing.